-We will be reflecting on these roots from Logemann and colleagues as we listen to several sessions at this year’s annual meeting and post-graduate course.
+We reflected on these roots from Logemann and colleagues as we listened to several sessions the 2015 annual meeting and post-graduate course.

-Art Miller, PhD and Mark A. Nicosia, PhD will be discussing the impact of sensory stimuli on swallowing (Wednesday, 2:45 pm).
-Do the studies potentially point to “ideal” bolus characteristics?
+Art Miller, PhD and Mark A. Nicosia, PhD discussed the impact of sensory stimuli on swallowing (Wednesday, 2:45 pm).
+Do studies potentially point to “ideal” bolus characteristics?

-Catriona Steele, PhD, MHSc, CCC-SLP, BCS-S, CASLPO, ASHA Fellow and Julie Cichero, PhD, BA, BSPThy of the IDDSI committee (www.iddsi.org), along with Mark A. Nicosia, PhD and JoAnne Robbins, PhD, CCC-SLP, BCS-S will be standing on the foundation created by Logemann when they address texture modification.
-Their session is on Saturday from 4:50 pm to 6:05 pm.
+Catriona Steele, PhD, MHSc, CCC-SLP, BCS-S, CASLPO, ASHA Fellow and Julie Cichero, PhD, BA, BSPThy of the IDDSI committee (www.iddsi.org), along with Mark A. Nicosia, PhD and JoAnne Robbins, PhD, CCC-SLP, BCS-S stood on the foundation created by Logemann when they addressed texture modification.
 SLPs in clinical practice need to have understanding of bolus characteristics and rheology when modifying textures for patient safety.
 Click here to read a prior blog about the need for international consensus on diet terminology and definitions.
 Jeri Logemann always pushed for evidence-based practice, and she was one of the inspirations behind the push for global standardization in diet textures.